Sometimes dreams come true! this is one of those occasions. Camping on the Great Wall of China is almost beyond words.

 Aim to bring all your drinks and food from Beijing as in Gubeikou there are only a couple of small shops.

-As there are always “airport-style” security measures when taking trains or the underground, I had my gas canister taken out at one of the stations before coming to the wall, so I had to forget about cooking something myself.
+As there are always “airport-style” security measures when taking trains or the underground, I had my gas canister taken out at one of the stations before coming to the wall, so I had to forget about cooking something myself but if you plan to cook when you go camping on the Great Wall of China take a look at my post about easy camping food ideas.

 On the second day you can always have lunch when you go back to Gubeikou or Jinshanling.